Don't Let Me Down (The Chainsmokers song): Music video

 The music video for the song was released to YouTube on April 29, 2016.

 In the video, Andrew Taggart and Alex Pall (the Chainsmokers) get into a yellow convertible, lowrider at sunrise and begin to drive down a wooded mountain road.
 Intercut with shots of them driving is Daya, dressed in black leather pants and jacket, singing in a misty field full of bushes.
 Taggart and Pall stop the car when Daya, surrounded by dancers dressed similarly to her, stand in the middle of the road, blocking it.
 Daya sings as the girls perform dance moves around her while Taggart and Pall watch from the car.
 Suddenly, the cars hydraulic suspension begins bouncing up and down on its wheels.
 As the beat progresses, the rocking of the car becomes more violent and aggressive.
 Towards the end of the song, the rocking lifts Taggart and Pall out of the car and they are suspended in the air as the girls disperse.
-The music video was based around the show Supernatural, Taggart and Pall, representing Sam and Dean as they encounter and face in the woods a group of witches.

-As of September 2022, the video has received 1.8 billion views on YouTube.
+As of June 2025, the video has received over 2.2 billion views on YouTube.

 Cover versions

 Usher covered "Don't Let Me Down" in BBC Radio 1's Live Lounge on September 5, 2016.

 Denver, CO heavy metal band, Immortal Sÿnn, released a cover of the song on November 3, 2016.

-Singer Joy Williams released a cover of the song on March 12, 2017.

-Lyca Gairanod, winner of The Voice Kids Philippines first season, covered the song in a local morning show Umagang Kay Ganda (Lit.
-A Morning So Beautiful) in early 2017.

 In other media

-The song was featured in the television series Lucifer, Degrassi: Next Class and Younger.

 In March 2017, the Joy Williams version of the song was used in a State Farm Insurance commercial.

-The song is featured as exclusive content on Just Dance 2017s subscription-based content, Just Dance Unlimited.

-An instrumental version was used prominently as part of the BBC's 2017 UK General Election coverage.

-It was played during the swimsuit competition of Miss Universe 2016.